Is Ethereal Beauty A Myth? Read More To Know About.

 The different notions of beauty all over the world

-Even in the modern era, western women with slender waists are considered gorgeous, whereas, in France, the emphasis is more on women who look au natural.
-Closer home in the subcontinent, the stress has always been over curvy women with a thick and flowing mane.
-Thus, the notions of beauty also change over time, and what was considered heavenly beauty at one point in time does not indeed hold for the present era.
+Even in the modern era, Western women with slender waists are considered gorgeous, whereas in France, the emphasis is more on women who look au natural.
+Closer home in the subcontinent, the stress has always been on curvy women with thick and flowing manes.
+Thus, the notions of beauty also change over time, and what was considered heavenly beauty at one point does not hold for the present era.

-To sum it all up, it is evident that to define the ethereal by one notion is quite an impossibility, given how the perceptions of beauty change over the continents and even every few kilometers.
-Our ideas of universal beauty are shaped by the region and the generation that we come from.
+To sum up, it is evident that defining the ethereal by one notion is quite an impossibility, given how perceptions of beauty change over continents and even every few kilometers.
+Our ideas of universal beauty are shaped by the region and generation from which we come.

 The scientific factors behind ethereal beauty

 When discussing the myth behind ethereal beauty, it is unfair to negate its scientific factors.
 One widely accepted scientific element of beauty is equating it with facial symmetry, having evenly balanced features on both sides of the face.
-It has been advocated by several researchers that stress and diseases developed in childhood subtly influence the structure of the body, making one side appear different from the other.
+Several researchers have advocated that stress and diseases developed in childhood subtly influence the structure of the body, making one side appear different from the other.
 A slightly crooked face is generally not associated with delicate beauty.

-Look at all the portraits of women that look ethereal to you, and you will find that the symmetry factor is common among most or all of them.
+Look at all the portraits of women that look ethereal, and you will find that the symmetry factor is common among most or all of them.
 The most prominent example of this factor lies in the portrait of the Mona Lisa by Da Vinci.
-The women’s facial features look delicate and perfectly symmetrical, making the painting earn the tag of the perfect example of enigmatic unearthly beauty.
+The women’s facial features look delicate and perfectly symmetrical, making the painting the perfect example of enigmatic, unearthly beauty.

 However, in real life, people do not always look for symmetry in their faces.
-Most of the scientific experiments that advocated balance worked with a small number of subjects to rate out the different faces.
+Most of the scientific experiments that advocated balance worked with a few subjects to rate the different faces.
 Other studies suggest that asymmetry can be equated to complexity and character, making a woman look more compelling and exciting to the eyes.

 Studies also suggest that we equate ethereality with the softness of features representing femininity to the human mind.
-The bone structure that gives a woman a defined jawline and high cheekbones, though considered stunning, is not equated with ethereality for some strange reason.
+Though considered stunning, the bone structure that gives a woman a defined jawline and high cheekbones is not equated with ethereality for some strange reason.

 The unexplainable myth of ethereal beauty

 Ethereal is a very vague term describing and defining a woman’s beauty.
-Any word that comes without a set explanation and has such changing ideas from one individual, region, or time to another is bound to be nothing more than a myth.
+Any word that does not have a set explanation and has ideas that change from one individual, region, or time to another is bound to be nothing more than a myth.

 The modern woman can be powerful, aggressive, lively, confident, and more, and she is beautiful in all of these aspects.
 A woman who has sharp facial features looks as unique as a woman with softness in her parts.
 Limiting the definition of beauty to heavenly or ethereal seems unfair to anyone.